iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#009] [Announcement] Article removed for unknown reason.md

 yes I saw both of them perform

 **An0nym0us**<br>
-So is Æsir-FEST a real thing or not...I mean even those connected told completely different stories lol
+So is Æsir\-FEST a real thing or not...I mean even those connected told completely different stories lol